Zaporizhzhia nuclear plant still disconnected from grid, Ukraine's Energoatom says | Headlines

 - Ukraine

-All six reactors of the Zaporizhzhia nuclear plant in southern Ukraine are still disconnected from Ukraine's electricity grid, state nuclear company Energoatom said.
+All six reactors of the Zaporizhzhia nuclear plant in southern Ukraine are still disconnected from Ukraine's electricity grid, state nuclear company Energoatom said, a day after nearby fires allegedly caused by shelling caused the plant to go offline.

-Energoatom said electricity for the plant's own needs was currently being supplied through a power line from Ukraine's electricity system.
+However, the company said there were currently no issues with the plant's machinery or its safety systems.
+Energoatom said electricity for the plant's own needs was currently being supplied through a power line from Ukraine's electricity system, and that work was ongoing to restore grid connection to the plant's two functioning reactors.

+In a speech late on Thursday, Ukraine's president blamed Russian shelling for the outage, and accused Moscow of "putting Ukraine and all Europeans... one step away from a radiation disaster."
+Russian-installed officials in the Zaporizhzhia region blamed the fire and subsequent outage on Ukraine's armed forces.

+Zaporizhzhia nuclear plant, the largest in Europe, supplied around 20% of Ukraine's electricity before Moscow's invasion on Feb 24.
+Russian forces captured the plant in early March, although Ukrainian engineers from Energoatom still run its daily operations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)